On the generalised Saxl graphs of permutation groups: Introduction

 Let $\Omega$ be a finite set, and let $G$ be a group of permutations of $\Omega$, so that $G\leqslant\mathrm{Sym}(\Omega)$.
 A subset $\Delta \subseteq \Omega$ is called a \emph{base} for $G$ if its pointwise stabiliser is trivial.
 The smallest cardinality of a base for $G$ is called the \emph{base size} of $G$, denoted $b(G)$.
 Equivalently, if $G$ is transitive with point stabiliser $H$, then $b(G)$ is the smallest number $b$ such that the intersection of some $b$ conjugates of $H$ in $G$ is trivial.
 The study of bases has a long history, finding a number of connections to other areas of mathematics, from relational complexity \cite{GLS_RC} to computational group theory \cite{sims}.

-Historically, there has been a particular interest in the study of base sizes for primitive groups (recall that a transitive group is called \emph{primitive} if its point stabilisers are maximal subgroups).
+Historically, there has been a particular interest in the study of base sizes for primitive groups (recall that a transitive group $G\leqslant\mathrm{Sym}(\Omega)$ is called \emph{primitive} if its point stabilisers are maximal subgroups, or equivalently, the only $G$-invariant partitions of $\Omega$ are $\Omega$ itself and the partition into singletons).
 In terms of the structure and action of the socle of the group (recall that the \emph{socle} $\soc(X)$ of a group $X$ is the product of its minimal normal subgroups), the finite primitive groups are divided into five families by the O'Nan--Scott theorem.
 Following \cite{LPS_O'Nan-Scott}, these families are:

 Questions related to base sizes have been considered for all five of these families; for example, see \cite{B_sol,BH_prod,F_tw,F_diag,H_diag,L_quasi_1,L_quasi_2}.
 In particular, a significant quantity of research has been conducted on classifying primitive groups of small base size.
 A project initiated by Saxl in the 1990s to classify primitive base-two groups (i.e.~groups of base size $2$) is one of the most intense research areas in this vein, however the problem remains open in general.